 Once a refund is initiated, the customer should see a pending transaction on their bank account for the refunded amount within 1-3 business days.
 This timeline to post the transaction ultimately depends on the card-issuing bank.

-Note: Pending transaction notifications currently apply to payments made with Visa or Mastercard.
-Pending transaction notifications will not apply for payments made with American Express, Discover, and other card networks.
+Note: Pending transaction notifications currently apply to payments made with Visa, Mastercard, or Discover.
+Pending transaction notifications will not apply for payments made with American Express or other card networks.

 Square’s full refund time frame typically takes 2-7 business days.
 Once the refund is processed and sent to your customer's card issuing bank, it can take another 2-7 business days (depending on the bank's processing speeds) for the refund to post to the customer's account.
 In total it can take 9-14 business days for your customer to receive their refund.